-Possessing more than these amounts will still be illegal under NRS 453.336, Nevada's marijuana possession law.
+Possessing more than these amounts is still illegal under NRS 453.336, Nevada's marijuana possession law.

 A first or second violation of NRS 453.336 is a Nevada misdemeanor drug offense, punishable by a fine of up to $600 for a first-time violation or up to $1,000 for a second offense.

-Despite the passage of Question 2, it will still be against the law to use weed:
+Despite the passage of Question 2, it is still against the law to use weed:

-- In public (other than in a retail marijuana store, if locally allowed);
+- In public (other than in a licensed social use venue, if locally allowed);

 - While driving or otherwise in physical control of any vehicle (including boats and airplanes);

 - At any preschool or K-12 school; or

 - At any Nevada correctional facility – including jails, prisons and juvenile detention centers.

 In addition, homeowner's associations have the right to restrict or prohibit the use of marijuana even in private homes.
 And employers still have the right to restrict or prohibit marijuana use in the workplace.

 State and local governments also retain the right to prohibit or restrict the use of weed in government buildings or pursuant to local zoning or land use restrictions.
 And since marijuana is still an illegal controlled substance under United States law, it remain unlawful to use or possess weed on federal property located in Nevada.
 Federal property in Nevada includes (without limitation):